robbert-vdh/yabridge/README.md

   you can try reinstalling those plugins to a new, clean Wine prefix.
 To avoid potential confusion, make sure to uninstall the Spitfire software along with the VST2 and VST3 plugins from your main Wine prefix first.
+- Several **JUCE** based plugins have an issue under Wine where the mouse cursor will disappear after interacting with certain UI elements.
+This can usually be fixed by mousing over the resize handle in the bottom right corner.
 - The GUI in **Sforzando** may appear to not respond to mouse clicks depending on your Wine and system configuration.
 This is actually a redrawing issue, and the GUI will still be updated even if it doesn't look that way.
 Dragging the